-If you plan on operating a food business in our region you must obtain approval or a health operating permit from Fraser Health.
+Welcome to operating a food business in the Fraser Health region.
+Find all the information you need to obtain approval or a health operating permit from Fraser Health.

-This includes businesses that operate year round, on a temporary basis, fundraising or charity events, and vendors at farmers markets.
+Food businesses that prepare and serve food that is intended for immediate consumption must obtain a health operating permit.
+This includes, but is not limited to, all types of restaurants, businesses that operate year round, on a temporary basis, mobile food premises, fundraising or charity events, and vendors at farmers markets.

 Resources for operators